20 BEST Things To Do In Waterton National Park In Alberta

 Cycle Around Waterton

-Bring a road bike, mountain bike, or e-bike to Waterton National Park so that you can enjoy some of the best trails in the summer.
-The Red Rock Canyon trail (mentioned above) is 36 km from town and the best trails to cycle.
+Bring a road bike, mountain bike, or e-bike to Waterton National Park to enjoy some of the best trails in the summer.
+The Red Rock Canyon trail (mentioned above) is 36 km from town and the best trail to cycle.

-Two other great trails to consider is biking to Cameron Lake via Akamina Parkway.
-You can stop at the First Oil Well in Western Canada.
-The trails to Crandell Lake, Lineham Falls, Rowe Lakes, Akamina Pass, Cameron Lakeshore and Carthew-Alderson all are located along this road.
+Another great trail to consider is biking to Cameron Lake via Akamina Parkway.
+You can even stop at the First Oil Well in Western Canada.
+The trails to Crandell Lake, Lineham Falls, Rowe Lakes, Akamina Pass, Cameron Lakeshore, and Carthew-Alderson are along the road.

-Most restaurants and hotels shut down during the winter in Waterton.
-The only hotels that remain open are Waterton Glacier Suites, Kilmorey Lodge, and Crandell Mountain Lodge.
+Most restaurants and hotels in Waterton shut down during the winter.
+Unlike the Town of Banff, tourism in Waterton is very low in the winter months.
+The only open hotels in the winter are Waterton Glacier Suites, Kilmorey Lodge, and Crandell Mountain Lodge.

 Nevertheless, if you don’t mind not having the full Waterton experience, you’ll love visiting Waterton National Park in the winter.
 It’s a quiet time filled with endless beauty.
 Winter season begins in November and usually stretches into April.

-• Snowshoeing in Waterton: There is great snowshoeing around Cameron Lakes.
-Belleview trail, Wishbone trail (to Vimy junction), Townsite Loop trail and Prince of Wales hill are all great places to snowshoe that avoid avalanche terrain.
+- Snowshoeing in Waterton: There is great snowshoeing around Cameron Lakes.
+Belleview trail, Wishbone trail (to Vimy junction), Townsite Loop trail, and Prince of Wales Hill are great places to snowshoe to avoid avalanche terrain.

-• Ice Climbing: Prepared climbers can take to some the popular ice climbs in the area.
-Popular climbs include the Compound Gullies, Quick and Dirty, Experts Choice, Lineham Falls and Sullivan Falls.
+- Ice Climbing: Prepared climbers can take to some of the popular ice climbs in the area.
+Popular climbs include the Compound Gullies, Quick and Dirty, Experts Choice, Lineham Falls, and Sullivan Falls.

 How to Get to Waterton National Park

-As you may have gathered, Waterton Lakes National Park sits right on the US and Canada border.
-From Calgary, it’s only a 2.5-3 hour drive making it an easy day trip for Calgarians.
-If you’re coming from the states, there are few border crossings from Montana.
+As you may have gathered, Waterton Lakes National Park is on the US and Canada border.
+It’s only a 2.5 to 3 hour drive from Calgary, making it an easy day trip for Calgarians.
+If you’re coming from the States, there are few border crossings from Montana.

-• Banff to Waterton (400km): This drive will take you roughly four hours via Trans-Canada Hwy/AB-1 E and AB-2 S.
+- Banff to Waterton (400km): This drive will take roughly four hours via Trans-Canada Hwy/AB-1 E and AB-2 S.

-• Lethbridge to Waterton (132 km): If coming from Lethbridge you’re in luck as it’s only a 1.5 hour drive to Waterton along AB-5 W.
+- Lethbridge to Waterton (132 km): If coming from Lethbridge, you’re lucky, as it’s only a 1.5-hour drive to Waterton along AB-5 W.

 Purchase a Parks Pass for Waterton National Park

 You can purchase a Parks Canada pass at any park gate.
 Or you can buy them in advance online.
-A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $145.25 for a family.
+A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.
+Day passes are $11.00 per person, so depending on how many days you are staying and if you have plans to go to Banff, you may want to consider the Discovery Pass.

 Where to Eat in Waterton National Park

-• Wieners of Waterton: Small shop that dishes up amazing sweet potato fries and gourmet hot dogs with homemade sauces.
+- Wieners of Waterton: This small shop serves amazing sweet potato fries and gourmet hot dogs with homemade sauces.

-• The Thirsty Bear: Hip bar that has live music and happy hour specials.
+- The Thirsty Bear: A hip bar with live music and happy hour specials.

 Where to Stay in Waterton National Park

-The best place to stay in Waterton is easily the Prince of Wales Hotel that is perched perfectly over Upper Waterton Lake.
-Stepping into the Prince of Wales will take you back in time.
-To the time of 1927 when this historic hotel first opened its doors.
+The best place to stay in Waterton is the Prince of Wales Hotel, which sits perfectly over Upper Waterton Lake.
+Stepping into the Prince of Wales will take you back in time to 1927, when this historic hotel first opened its doors.

-The hotel was built for the Great Nothern Railway company and is considered one of the best railway hotels.
-The whole building was actually deemed a National Historic Site of Canada back in 1922 and remains true to its roots to this day.
-This building actually contains seven floors, with most of the rooms overlooking Upper Waterton Lake.
+The hotel was built for the Great Nothern Railway Company and is considered one of the best railway hotels.
+The whole building was deemed a National Historic Site of Canada in 1922 and remains true to its roots to this day.
+The historic hotel has seven floors, with most of the rooms overlooking Upper Waterton Lake.

 This is the only Canadian Railway hotel built by an American company.
 After hearing stories, we learned that the hotel was built in an attempt to lure American tourists to Canada during the prohibition era when drinking alcohol was prohibited in the United States.